glotzerlab/signac-docs/docs/source/tutorial.rst

 That means that there is a ``volume.txt`` file in each and every job workspace directory.

 Let's assume that instead of storing the volume in a text file, we wanted to store in it in a `JSON`_ file called ``data.json``.
-Since we pretend that computing the volume is an expensive operation, we will implement a second operation that copies its result stored in the ``volume.txt`` file into the ``data.json`` file instead of recomputing it:
+Since we are pretending that computing the volume is an expensive operation, we will implement a second operation that copies the result stored in the ``volume.txt`` file into the ``data.json`` file instead of recomputing it:

 .. _JSON: https://en.wikipedia.org/wiki/JSON